Etiquette, Statecraft & Trust

 Foreword by H.E.
 Dr. Khaled Al-Duwaisan, GCVO, Ambassador for the State of Kuwait, Dean of the Diplomatic Corps, Dean of Arab Ambassadors

-Prologue by Professor Nabil Ayad, Founder and Director of the Academy of Diplomacy and International Governance, Loughborough University London
+Prologue by Professor Nabil Ayad, formerly Founder and Director of the Academy of Diplomacy and International Governance, Loughborough University London

 - Highlights the important relevance of Protocol as it applies to the Vienna Convention on Diplomatic Relations